zhwa/mlir-example/book/Chapter-05-Vector-Operations.md

 ### The SAXPY Algorithm

 SAXPY stands for "Single-Precision A·X Plus Y" from BLAS (Basic Linear Algebra Subprograms), the standard library for linear algebra operations.
-Despite its name, we'll implement it for any floating-point precision, not just single precision (f32).
+We'll implement it for single precision (f32) as the name suggests.
 The operation is conceptually simple:

 Given a scalar α (alpha) and vectors A, B of length n, compute vector C where each element is: